Hashir789/db/README.md

 ### 1. User Registration Flow
 ```
 1. User submits registration → Create user record
+2. User completes profile setup
+3. **Onboarding - Default Deed Selection**:
+   - System presents option to accept default deeds (Namaz, Lie)
+   - If user accepts:
-2. System queries default deeds (WHERE is_default = true)
+     * Query default deeds (WHERE is_default = true AND name IN ('Namaz', 'Lie'))
-3. For each default deed:
+     * For each selected default deed:
-   - Create user_default_deeds record
+       - Create user_default_deeds record with is_active = true
        - If deed has sub-deeds, sub-deeds automatically available
+   - If user skips:
+     * No default deeds added (user can add them later)
+4. User can customize default deeds at any time (add/remove via user_default_deeds)
 ```

 ### 2. Daily Entry Creation Flow
 ```
 1. User selects date and deed
 2. System validates:
-   - Deed exists and is accessible to user (default or owned)
+   - Deed exists and is accessible to user (default via user_default_deeds or owned)
+   - Deed is not hidden from input (hide_type != 'hide_from_all')
    - Entry doesn't already exist for date+deed (unless updating)
+3. **Entry Constraint Validation**:
+   - Check if deed has sub-deeds:
+     * If YES: Only allow entry creation for sub-deeds (via sub_entry_values)
+     * If NO: Allow entry creation directly for the deed
-3. If scale-based:
+4. If scale-based:
-   - User selects from scale_definitions for that deed
+   - User selects from scale_definitions for that deed/sub-deed
-   - Store value in entries.measure_value
+   - Store value in entries.measure_value or sub_entry_values.measure_value
-4. If count-based:
+5. If count-based:
    - User enters numeric value
-   - Store value in entries.count_value
+   - Store value in entries.count_value or sub_entry_values.count_value
-5. If deed has sub-deeds:
+6. If deed has sub-deeds:
-   - User provides values for each sub-deed
+   - User provides values for each sub-deed (not for parent deed)
-   - Create sub_entry_values records
+   - Create sub_entry_values records linked to entry
    - Validate measure_type consistency
-6. Optional reflection message stored
-7. Create entry record
+7. Create entry record (or update existing)
+8. **Daily Reflection Messages** (optional):
+   - User can add/update daily_reflection_messages for the date
+   - One hasanaat_message and/or one saiyyiaat_message per day
-8. Create activity_log record (action: 'created')
+9. Create activity_log record (action: 'created' or 'updated')
+10. **Achievement/Demerit Check** (background process):
+    - Evaluate achievement conditions based on entries of the day
+    - Evaluate demerit conditions based on entries of the day
+    - Create user_achievements or user_demerits records if conditions met
 ```

 ### 3. Custom Deed Creation Flow